Andrew Ross (sociologist): Later writing

-One of his books Stone Men: The Palestinians Who Built Israel tells the story of the Palestinian stone industry, along with its stonemasons and construction workers.
+One of Ross's books, Stone Men: The Palestinians Who Built Israel, tells the story of the Palestinian stone industry, along with its stonemasons and construction workers.
 Based on extensive field interviews, the book documents the conditions and challenges of workers in quarries and factories in the West Bank and it follows their movement across the Green Line to work on Israeli construction sites.
 Stone Men won the Palestine Book Award for Social History in 2019.

-In his latest book, Sunbelt Blues: The Failure of American Housing, he assesses the national housing crisis through the lens of Central Florida, one of the most difficult places for low income people to find affordable housing.
-Taking up residence in the region’s budget motels, where a variety of households live in a permanent basis, he reports on the challenges faced by residents in these single room domiciles, as well as in tent encampments in the woods.
+In his book, Sunbelt Blues: The Failure of American Housing, he assesses the national housing crisis through the lens of Central Florida, one of the most difficult places for low income people to find affordable housing.
+Taking up residence in the region's budget motels, where a variety of households live in a permanent basis, he reports on the challenges faced by residents in these single room domiciles, as well as in tent encampments in the woods.

+In 2015, Ross helped to launch NYU's Prison Education Program Research Lab, and he is its current director.
+The Lab's faculty and formerly incarcerated students do research on carceral debt.
+His latest book, Cars and Jails: Freedom Dreams, Debt, and Carcerality (co-authored with Julie Livingston) investigates the overlap between auto debt and carceral debt, generated by predatory policing and predatory lending respectively.